From Set Convergence to Pointwise Convergence: Finite-Time Guarantees for Average-Reward Q-Learning with Adaptive Stepsizes: From Average-Reward RL to the Seminorm Bellman Equation

 \begin{lemma} Under Assumption \ref{as:seminorm-contraction}, we have

 \end{lemma}

 The proof of Lemma \ref{le:solution_same} is presented in Appendix \ref{ap:le:solution_same}.
 As a result of Lemma \ref{le:solution_same}, the seminorm fixed-point equation

 and the Bellman equation (\ref{eq:Bellman}) are equivalent in the sense that they have the same set of solutions: $\mathcal{Q} = \{Q^* + c e \mid c \in \mathbb{R}\}$.
-Therefore, it suffices to find a solution to Eq. (\ref{eq:seminorm-FPE}) in order to compute an optimal policy.
-For this reason, we shall refer to Eq. (\ref{eq:seminorm-FPE}) as the seminorm Bellman equation, or simply the Bellman equation.
+Therefore, it suffices to find a solution to Equation (\ref{eq:seminorm-FPE}) in order to compute an optimal policy.
+For this reason, we shall refer to Equation (\ref{eq:seminorm-FPE}) as the seminorm Bellman equation, or simply the Bellman equation.

 To solve the Bellman equation (\ref{eq:seminorm-FPE}), we introduce two $Q$-learning algorithms with finite-time convergence guarantees in the next two sections.
-The first represents the most natural form of $Q$-learning and guarantees convergence to the optimal relative $Q$-function $Q^*$ in $p_\mysp(\cdot)$, or equivalently, convergence to the set $\mathcal{Q}=\{Q^*+ce\mid c\in\mathbb{R}\}$ with respect to $\|\cdot\|_\infty$.
-The second ensures pointwise convergence to the centered optimal relative $Q$-function.
+The first represents the most natural form of $Q$-learning and guarantees convergence to the optimal $Q$-function $Q^*$ in $\mysp(\cdot)$, or equivalently, convergence to the set $\mathcal{Q}=\{Q^*+ce\mid c\in\mathbb{R}\}$ with respect to $\|\cdot\|_\infty$ (cf. Lemma \ref{le:span_sup_projection}).
+The second ensures pointwise convergence to the centered optimal $Q$-function.